Shy and Endangered

 I’m Little, but I’m Valuable

 Am I the only one?
 Or do others also never see these animals?
-I would like to tell you about some of these unseen African animals like this black footed cat.
+I would like to tell you about some of these unseen African creatures, like this one.
 Hiding away, shy and introverted, unlike their better-known neighbors; some are bordering on extinction like our black footed cat and the riverine rabbit.
-Some are threatened and some are plentiful and others you just don’t see to often.
+Some others are threatened and some others you just don’t see to often.

 Not a lot is known about them all.
-The focus is usually the larger, more visible animals.
+The focus is usually on the larger, more visible animals.
 We’re blown away by the majesty of the Elephant, the vulnerability of the Rhino, the plight of the Gorilla and the many persecutions these animals suffer because of greed, human conflict and habitat destruction.
-And so we should be, but let’s not forget that for every one of the big species, there are usually several, unseen, smaller species in danger.
+And so we should be.
+But let’s not forget that for every one of the big species, there are usually several, unseen, smaller species in danger.
 And what of these smaller, less noticeable animals?
+Are they even noticed?

 The big stories are the big animals, iconic representations of Africa.
 They’re often at risk because war, famine or some other human tragedy places huge demands on a land struggling to survive.
 Every bit of Africa is alive with species, both large and small.
 Some of the less conspicuous ones are in very real danger of slipping away, maybe leaving one or two, surviving in some obscure zoo.
-As I was preparing this list of lesser-known animals, it grew longer and longer and I got an idea that I’d stumbled across a topic I could really get my teeth into.
+As I was preparing this list of lesser-known animals, it grew longer and longer and I got an idea that I’d stumbled across a topic that really needed expounding on.
 Well… in a manner of speaking, that is?
-No, I’m not going to bore you listing them all here but there are eleven already to tell you about… And that’s just in southern Africa.
+No, I’m not going to bore you listing them all here but there are eleven already to tell you about… And that’s just in Southern Africa.

 Black-Footed Cat a.k.a.
 Anthill Tigers